OpenRTX/openrtx.github.io/compiling.md

 ## MacOS toolchain setup

 The MacOS toolchain setup is similar to that for Linux.
-Currently, neither the Linux emulator or the Zephyr-based tagets can be built on MacOS.
+Currently, the Zephyr-based tagets can't be built on MacOS.
 The basic tools required to compile OpenRTX from the sources are _git_ and the _meson_ build system.
 To build the firmware for one of the radio targets, you'll require also the GCC toolchain for the miosix kernel.
 In this latter case, also _cmake_ and _libusb_ are required for compiling the external tools for flashing the radio.

 #### Installing the basic tools